Dejital/dejital.github.com/about.md

 majority of my time in the terminal, writing essays in `LaTeX`, emails in `mutt` and maintaining schoolwork with `git`.

-In my career I worked in both small startups and large companies.
+In my career I worked in both small startups and large companies in Kansas City.
-At Meta I work on Instagram and Facebook apps.
+Now I work remotely for Meta on the Instagram and Facebook apps.

 I enjoy working at a fast pace, on a small team, and in full stack development.
 I am passionate about building high quality products with great user